 If PNC Bank at 6070 Montgomery Rd does not have Second Chance Checking, you can try checking out other banks in Cincinnati.

-Having your own checking account straight into the negative and then not paying it back is nothing somebody should have to go through.
-Having increasing fees from NSF charges, it could be hard to pay the money back.
+Getting your own checking account into the negative and then not paying it back is nothing a person should have to go through.
+Due to stacking fees from NSF charges, it might be hard to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank gives you a new bank account such as this, they already know you have had some problems in the past with other banks.
+When a bank offers you a new account similar to this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you have personal problems with other banks, they put your name on a list called chexsystems.
+When you've personal problems with different banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can aquire a second chance checking account, and sometimes banks will simply take away a few capabilities to help ensure your bank account doesn't get into the negative once again.
-Once you get a fresh start with a second chance checking account, make sure that you watch it very closely.
+You will get a second chance checking account, and sometimes the banks will simply take off a few abilities to help ensure your account does not get into the negative once again.
+Once you get a fresh start with a checking account, be sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women finally cashed your check and you now have 4 charges that put your account in the negative.
-That could be 4 NSF service fees.
-So with your second chance banking account, you'll want to be sure to retain an eagle eye on all charges.
-You will not only build faith with your new bank, but you can get better at taking care of your finances.
+The next thing you know, the man or women eventually cashed the check and you now have 4 fees that put your accounts in the negative.
+That is 4 NSF fees.
+So along with your second chance checking account, you need to ensure you keep an eagle eye on all charges.
+You will not only create trust together with your new bank, but you will get better at controlling your finances.